Jeremyymxiao/harrypotterhousequiz/@progress.md

 *   **Reason:** The `canonical` tag should be solely managed by Next.js's `generateMetadata` function via the `alternates.canonical` property.
 Manually adding it in the `<head>` can cause conflicts or override the intended dynamic behavior.
 *   **Expected Outcome:** This change ensures that each page correctly generates a `canonical` tag pointing to its own URL, resolving the issue identified previously.
 *   **Next Steps:** Deploy the change, request re-indexing in Google Search Console for affected pages, and monitor indexing status.

+## 2024-08-10: Enhanced Patronus Quiz Page Implementation

+### Completed Tasks
+- ✅ Created a comprehensive Patronus Quiz landing page at `src/app/(en)/patronus-quiz/page.tsx`
+- ✅ Added corresponding layout file at `src/app/(en)/patronus-quiz/layout.tsx` with appropriate metadata
+- ✅ Implemented a two-stage approach:
+  - First stage: Interactive display of all patronus types and information
+  - Second stage: Quiz interface when user clicks the start button
+- ✅ Added features:
+  - Patronus type filtering (All, Strength, Wisdom, Protection, Agility)
+  - Detailed patronus cards showing:
+    - Name and type
+    - Description
+    - Character traits
+    - Famous wizards associated with each patronus
+  - Customized card styling based on patronus colors
+  - Responsive design for all screen sizes

+### Technical Implementation
+- Used React useState hooks to manage quiz state and patronus filtering
+- Leveraged patronus data from `src/data/patronuses.ts`
+- Maintained consistent visual style with existing site design
+- Implemented dynamic filtering of patronuses by type
+- Added smooth transitions and hover effects for interactive elements

+### Next Steps
+- Consider implementing similar landing pages for other language versions
+- Potentially add patronus illustrations/images to each card
+- Optimize mobile experience for the patronus cards grid

+## 2024-08-11: Added Patronus Images to Quiz Page Cards

+### Completed Tasks
+- ✅ Added visual representation of each patronus to the cards in the patronus quiz page
+- ✅ Integrated images from `/public/images/patronus/` directory into the card design
+- ✅ Created a helper function to handle filename discrepancies (e.g., 'unicon.png' for 'unicorn')
+- ✅ Restructured card layout to include:
+  - Patronus image in an inverted, glowing style that matches the magical theme
+  - Responsive design that works on both mobile and desktop
+  - Hover effects that enhance image visibility

+### Technical Implementation
+- Used Next.js Image component for optimized image loading
+- Applied CSS filters (brightness-0, invert) to create a consistent ethereal look for all patronus images
+- Implemented responsive layout that stacks image and title on mobile but displays side-by-side on desktop
+- Added subtle hover effects to enhance user interaction with the patronus images

+### Result
+The patronus quiz page now provides a much more visual and engaging experience.
+Users can see a representation of each patronus alongside its description, making the page both more attractive and informative.
+The consistent styling of the images (as inverted, glowing silhouettes) maintains the magical aesthetic of the site while clearly representing each creature.

+## 2024-08-11: Fixed Patronus Images Display Issue

+### Issue Identified
+- Patronus images were displaying as white squares instead of showing the actual patronus illustrations
+- This was caused by the CSS filters applied to the images: `filter brightness-0 invert`

+### Fix Implemented
+- Removed the problematic CSS filters (`brightness-0 invert`) from the image styling
+- Retained the opacity transition effect for hover interactions
+- Preserved the responsive layout and sizing for the images

+### Results
+- Patronus images now display correctly on all cards
+- The images maintain their original color and detail
+- The hover effect (increased opacity on hover) still works as intended
+- The overall visual design of the cards is now more appealing with visible patronus illustrations